Lower Rowe Lake is a short, easy hike in Waterton Lakes National Park, Alberta, Canada.

 The hike is 4 KM (2½ miles) one way with a gradual and consistent elevation gain of 350 m (1,148 ft) in the first half of the hike.

 The trail heads straight and level into the forest from the roadside parking area.

 Soon the trail surface turns red.
 The trail is gradually tracking closer to Rowe Creek on the left, determined by the increasing volume of water rushing over rock.

 There are a lot of flies but they are not an issue.
 The flies are congregated on large white blossoms, turning them dark.
-Within my view, at any given time, there are hundreds of blossoms and thousands upon thousands of flies.
-My effort to photograph a blossom up close causes many of the flies to depart but you will get the idea.
-As long as they are not pestering me, I am good with it.
+Within close view, at any given time, there are hundreds of blossoms and thousands upon thousands of flies.

-My next objective for the day is to hike to Upper Rowe Lake and then to the top of Lineham Ridge.
-This will make the day fairly aggressive so I am limited in the leisure time I can enjoy at each location.
+The next intended objective for this day is the hike to Upper Rowe Lake and then to the top of Lineham Ridge.
+This plan will make the day quite aggressive so leisure time is limited.

-On the way out from Lower Rowe Lake, I can enjoy a good view of Lineham Ridge to the north in front of me.
+On the hike out from Lower Rowe Lake, there a good view of Lineham Ridge to the north.

-The distance to the next trail junction for Upper Rowe Lake is 1.3 KM (0.8 miles), through forest, on relatively level trail.
+The distance to the next trail junction for Upper Rowe Lake is 1.3 KM (¾ miles) through forest on relatively level trail.